LucDuponcheelAtGitHub/PSBP/README.md

 -- ...
 ```

-`positionOne` and `positionTwo` are basic-value positions. `positionOneAndTwo` is a multi-value position.
+`positionOne` and `positionTwo` are basic-value positions. `positionOneAndTwo` is a composite-value position.

 ### `positionalFactorialOfFibonacci`